RCIRODERICK CONSULTINGTalk to an engineer

 A parameter set is not a language.
 To turn a Babel parameter sheet into a usable artifact, the runtime produces three outputs.

-The first is a runnable interpreter for the generated language: a small, self-contained program (target language to be decided; Python and Rust are the natural candidates) that reads source files written in the new language and executes them according to the chosen semantics.
-The interpreter’s role is to make the generated language real: a language without a working executor is a specification, not a programming language.
+The first is a runnable interpreter for the generated language.
+The shipped runtime is implemented in Python and reads source files written in the new language, executing them against the chosen semantics of the base machine.
+The interpreter’s role is to make the generated language real.
+A language without a working executor is a specification, not a programming language.
 The interpreter is also the artifact most useful to students and casual users, who can pick it up and run programs without engaging Babel itself.

-The second is a transpiler that converts source in the generated language to a chosen target language — typically the language of its base machine (Brainfuck for Brainfuck-derivative generations, C or Python for register-machine generations) — so that programs written in the new language can be executed via existing toolchains.
+The second is a transpiler that converts source in the generated language to a chosen target language, typically the language of its base machine, such as vanilla Brainfuck for generations of Brainfuck derivatives.
+This lets programs written in the new language run via existing toolchains.
 The transpiler matters for two reasons.
 It makes generated languages composable with tools already in the ecosystem; and it provides a second execution path that can serve as a sanity check on the interpreter.

-The third is a specification page in the format of an esolangs.org wiki entry, giving the language’s syntax, semantics, instruction reference, example programs, and design rationale.
-The specification is the artifact that joins the discourse: it is what other esolang authors read, what wiki maintainers can index, what reviewers cite, and what later installments of this project can refer back to.
+The third is a specification page in the format of a wiki entry on esolangs.org, giving the language’s name and version, mechanical and meta-parameter values, instruction reference with surface tokens and canonical operations, additions and removals, and any example programs the parameter sheet carries.
+The specification is the artifact that joins the discourse.
+It is what other esolang authors read, what wiki maintainers can index, what reviewers cite, and what later installments of this project can refer back to.
 A generated language without a specification is a private toy.

-Three outputs serve three readers — the user who runs programs, the developer who integrates with existing infrastructure, and the writer who joins the wiki community.
-None of the three is more important than the others; what matters is that the methodology produces all three from one parameter set, in lockstep, without each author having to reproduce the spec by hand from a working interpreter.
+Three outputs serve three readers: the user who runs programs, the developer who integrates with existing infrastructure, and the writer who joins the wiki community.
+None of the three is more important than the others.
+What matters is that the methodology produces all three from one parameter set, in lockstep, without each author having to reproduce the spec by hand from a working interpreter. §7 shows the three outputs for a concrete example.

-The methodology can be tested before the runtime exists by decomposing existing esoteric languages into their would-be Babel parameters.
-If the decomposition is clean — if the parameter sheet for an existing language picks out exactly that language and not its neighbours — the schema is doing useful work.
+The methodology can be tested by decomposing existing esoteric languages into their would-be Babel parameters.
+If the decomposition is clean, meaning the parameter sheet for an existing language picks out exactly that language and not its neighbours, the schema is doing useful work.
 If the decomposition is muddy, the schema needs revision.
-Three worked decompositions, drawn from the Spanish-flavoured corner of the corpus.
+Four worked decompositions follow, drawn from the Spanish- and Chinese-flavoured corners of the corpus where the naturalness axis is most visibly load-bearing.

-Mierda (Esolangs Contributors, n.d.-b) is a Brainfuck derivative with Spanish keywords.
-Its Babel parameter sheet would read: base machine = Brainfuck tape; memory shape = one-dimensional unbounded; cell width = byte; instruction count = 8; instruction set = {Mas, Menos, Derecha, Izquierda, Decir, Leer, Iniciar Bucle, Terminar Bucle}; encoding = natural-language keyword tokens separated by whitespace; I/O = character; additions = none; removals = none; theme = Spanish vocabulary.
-Meta-parameters: complexity medium, abstraction low, verbosity medium-high (the natural-language keywords inflate token length), playfulness moderate, unpredictability zero, naturalness low (vocabulary substitution only).
-The decomposition is clean: every cell of the parameter sheet is filled in unambiguously, and the resulting parameter sheet picks out Mierda specifically.
+Mierda (Esolangs Contributors, n.d.-b) is a derivative of Brainfuck with Spanish keywords.
+Its Babel parameter sheet would read: base machine = Brainfuck tape; memory shape = one-dimensional unbounded; cell width = byte; instruction count = 8; instruction set = {Mas, Menos, Derecha, Izquierda, Decir, Leer, Iniciar Bucle, Terminar Bucle}; encoding = tokens of natural-language keywords separated by whitespace; I/O = character; additions = none; removals = none; theme = Spanish vocabulary.
+Meta-parameters: complexity medium, abstraction low, verbosity medium-high since the natural-language keywords inflate token length, playfulness moderate, unpredictability zero, naturalness vocabulary substitution.
+The decomposition is clean.
+Every cell of the parameter sheet is filled in unambiguously, and the resulting parameter sheet picks out Mierda specifically.

-La Weá (Esolangs Contributors, n.d.-a) is a Chilean-Spanish Brainfuck derivative with one significant addition — a clipboard register that stores a single byte separately from the tape.
-Its parameter sheet matches Mierda’s on the mechanical axes except: instruction count = 16; instruction set = sixteen Chilean-slang tokens; additions = clipboard register with two associated instructions (store-to-clipboard, recall-from-clipboard); theme = Chilean dialect.
-Meta-parameters: similar to Mierda but with higher playfulness (the dialect register carries comic weight) and slightly lower naturalness (Chilean slang is further from “neutral” Spanish vocabulary, which actually makes it more culturally specific — the vocabulary engagement is deeper, even though no grammar is engaged).
-The decomposition picks La Weá out from Mierda specifically by virtue of the additions axis (clipboard register) and the dialect-specific theme.
+La Weá (Esolangs Contributors, n.d.-a) is a derivative of Brainfuck with Chilean Spanish and one significant addition, a clipboard register that stores a single byte separately from the tape.
+Its parameter sheet matches Mierda’s on the mechanical axes except: instruction count = 16; instruction set = sixteen tokens in Chilean slang; additions = clipboard register with two associated instructions for store and recall; theme = Chilean dialect.
+Meta-parameters: similar to Mierda but with higher playfulness, since the dialect register carries comic weight, and vocabulary substitution naturalness at the dialect end of the scale.
+Chilean slang is further from “neutral” Spanish vocabulary, which makes it more culturally specific even though no grammar is engaged.
+The decomposition picks La Weá out from Mierda specifically by virtue of the clipboard register on the additions axis and the dialect-specific theme.

-Wenyan (Huang 2019) is harder, and is the more interesting test.
-Its base machine is not a Brainfuck tape but a more conventional procedural machine with named variables, conditionals, loops, and functions.
-Its parameter sheet would read: base machine = procedural / variable-based / closer to a stripped-down ALGOL family than to a tape machine; memory shape = named-variable model with no fixed shape; cell width = arbitrary-precision integer or string; instruction count = several dozen, organised into syntactic categories (declarations, control flow, arithmetic) rather than primitive operations; encoding = Classical Chinese characters and particles (者, 也, 而) in their literary positions; I/O = whole-line via standard input/output; additions = compilation to JavaScript, Python, and Ruby targets; theme = Classical Chinese literary register.
-Meta-parameters: complexity moderate, abstraction high, verbosity moderate, playfulness moderate (the language is taken seriously by its community), unpredictability low, naturalness highest (the parser handles real Classical Chinese grammar, not vocabulary substitution).
+Wenyan (Huang 2019) is harder and was the case that first surfaced the naturalness coarseness now formalised in §4.
+Its base machine is procedural and variable-based, with named variables, conditionals, loops, and functions, closer to a stripped-down ALGOL family than to a tape machine.
+Memory shape = a model of named variables with no fixed shape; cell width = arbitrary-precision integer or string; instruction count = several dozen, organised into syntactic categories such as declarations, control flow, and arithmetic rather than into primitive operations; encoding = Classical Chinese characters and particles such as 者, 也, and 而 in their literary positions; I/O = whole-line via standard input and standard output; additions = compilation to JavaScript, Python, and Ruby targets; theme = literary register of Classical Chinese.
+Meta-parameters: complexity moderate, abstraction high, verbosity moderate, playfulness moderate, since the language is taken seriously by its community, unpredictability low, naturalness deep-grammar engagement, since the parser handles real Classical Chinese grammar rather than substituting vocabulary.

 Suppose an author wants a small esoteric language with the following design intent.
 Themed around the Argentine Rioplatense dialect, with voseo.
-Brainfuck-derivative base for ease of implementation.
-Eight instructions, vocabulary-substitution naturalness only (no grammar engagement; that is the companion language’s territory).
+A Brainfuck derivative as base for ease of implementation.
+Eight instructions, with naturalness only at the level of vocabulary substitution and no grammar engagement; that is the companion language’s territory.
 Moderate playfulness.
-Add one instruction that reflects something distinctive about the dialect: the diminutive suffix as a “halve the current cell” operation.
+Add one instruction that reflects something distinctive about the dialect: the diminutive suffix as an operation that halves the current cell.

 base_machine: brainfuck_tape